themouette/fossil-core/doc/getting-started.md

 ### Second Step: Start the application

 Application is started after all services have been registered.

-Every service can be used and disposed at will.
+Note that every service can be used and disposed at will, but it is a good practice to register application wide services before start.

 ``` javascript
 var app = new Application();